JB395/Bits-to-Target-and-Difficulty/README.md

 ### listreceivedbyaccount ( minconf include_empty include_watchonly)

 DEPRECATED.
-List the balance for an account.
+List the balance for the accounts.

 ```
 listreceivedbyaccount